stain/worldcupbingo/README.md

    coss.

-5. If the prize is shared according to these rules, it is split equally between the players, ignoring their number of boards or in which way their particular team was eliminated.
+5. If the prize is shared according to these rules, it is split equally between the winning players, ignoring their number of boards or in which way their particular team was eliminated.